omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 **Repository Hosting**: Bitbucket supports both Git and Mercurial version control systems.
 And it offers unlimited private repositories for teams.

 **Integration with Atlassian Products**: Seamlessly integrates with Jira for issue tracking and project management.
 It can create branches from Jira issues and view development progress which is a fantastic integration for big teams using both tools.
-If, on the other hand, you’re using Trello, it can connect to Trello’s boards for visual task management and tracking.
+If, on the other hand, you're using Trello, it can connect to Trello's boards for visual task management and tracking.

 **Continuous Integration and Deployment**: Integrated CI/CD service for automating builds, tests, and deployments.
 It can be configured with a YAML file for custom workflows.

 **Security and Permissions**: Control who accesses specific branches to enforce workflows and protect critical branches.
 You can even enhance security with two-factor authentication.

-Bitbucket’s integration with Atlassian’s suite of products, along with its robust CI/CD capabilities, make it an attractive option for teams seeking a tightly integrated development and project management environment.
+Bitbucket's integration with Atlassian's suite of products, along with its robust CI/CD capabilities, make it an attractive option for teams seeking a tightly integrated development and project management environment.

 ## Containerization and Orchestration

 ![Containerization andOrchestration](./Pics/Top10BackendTechnologiesUse2025ExpertAdvice_3.png)

-While backend developers aren’t always directly involved in the deployment process, understanding the basics of containerization and orchestration can help them work and interact with the team in charge of devops (who usually set up these CI/CD pipelines).
+While backend developers aren't always directly involved in the deployment process, understanding the basics of containerization and orchestration can help them work and interact with the team in charge of devops (who usually set up these CI/CD pipelines).

 While this is not an exhaustive list of backend technologies, the two main ones to learn about are: